 Most states require workers' comp for screen printing companies that have employees.
 It also protects sole proprietors from workplace injury costs that health insurance might deny.

-A business owner's policy, or BOP, is a cost-effective way for screen printing shops to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for screen printing shops to buy general liability coverage and commercial property insurance together.

-E&O insurance covers legal costs related to screen printing quality, such as a customer who sues over a batch of imperfect T-shirts.
+E&O insurance covers legal costs related to print quality, such as a customer who sues over a batch of imperfect T-shirts.
 It's also referred to as professional liability insurance.

-This policy helps screen printing businesses survive data breaches and cyberattacks by paying for customer notification, data recovery, and other related expenses.
+This policy helps screen printing businesses survive data breaches and cyberattacks by paying for customer notifications, data recovery, and other related expenses.